whitequark/rainbowth/README.md

 }
 ```

-The `languages` setting is list of languages included (or excluded if `language_mode` setting is set to 'exclude') in highlighting.
+The `languages` setting is list of languages included (or excluded if `exclude_languages` setting is set to true) in highlighting.

 ```
 {